 Saving playlists in files

-Every presenter can save playlists he /she created in a seperate file for later use or to share it with collegues.
+Every presenter can save playlists he /she created in a separate file for later use or to share it with colleagues.

 The presenter can read notes, attached on a song in the database.
 For example: list of concerts, highest position in the charts, albuminfo, etc. This information must be added via Communicator.

 PC: Any standard officecomputer will be sufficient.

 Operating system: Windows 10, Windows 8.1, Windows 7, Windows XP, Windows 2003 Server.